codeperate/foalts-apischema-builder/README.md

 A small library that helps you to build ApiSchema for foalTS with builder pattern.

 ## Getting Started
 1. This library use class validator metadata storage to convert your database entity to json schema, therefore you need validation decorators in your entity.
+Although this lib is agnostic between orms, the examples below are using foalts with Mikro-orm.
 ```
 import { IsDate, IsString } from 'class-validator';